 Goals and Objectives

-Our educational goals are in close alignment with its clinical commitments to UF Urology’s Best Practice mission, also known as UroBest©, which includes providing comprehensive solutions for patients with treatment options which not only meet, but exceed standards of care in all disciplines.
-The urologic resident will acquire cognitive knowledge, technical skills, research experience and interpersonal and direct patient care skills through didactic lectures, small group conferences, audio visual media, and individual instruction, independent reading to achieve these goals.
-The residents are provided opportunities for self reflection to potentiate self understanding and promote lifelong learning.
+Our educational goals are in close alignment with clinical commitments to UF Urology’s Best Practice mission, also known as UroBest©, which includes providing comprehensive solutions for patients with treatment options that not only meet, but exceed standards of care in all disciplines.
+The urologic resident will acquire cognitive knowledge, technical skills, research experience, and interpersonal and direct patient care skills, through didactic lectures, small group conferences, audio visual media, individual instruction and independent reading to achieve these goals.
+Residents are provided opportunities for self reflection to potentiate self understanding and promote lifelong learning.
 All residents are provided with a core curriculum which has been prepared to give clear goals and objectives for each assignment.
-This curriculum is individualized to each rotation and is prepared by the representative faculty and program director and associate director, both of whom are team leaders for the American Urological Associations National Core Curriculum Project.
-What follows is the current UF core curriculum which is frequently reviewed and updated by the faculty and residents and addresses objectives in a competency-based outline.
+This curriculum is individualized to each rotation and is prepared by the representative faculty, program director and associate director, both of whom are team leaders for the American Urological Associations National Core Curriculum Project.
+What follows is the current UF core curriculum, which is frequently reviewed and updated by the faculty and residents, and addresses objectives in a competency-based outline.
 Upon successful completion of the five-year training program (1 year surgery and 4 years urology), the resident will be fully prepared for the general practice of urology, without supervision, and for further training in a subspecialty discipline.
-We are firmly committed to helping each resident recognize his/her full academic, clinical and personal potential, within an intellectually stimulating and emotionally supportive environment.
+We are firmly committed to helping each resident recognize his/her full academic, clinical, and personal potential, within an intellectually stimulating and emotionally supportive environment.